The financial slap in the face I needed to rethink my career longevity.

 It dawned on me that I hadn’t invested a penny of my own money, nor a moment of my precious time, improving my chances of doing more fulfilling work in my future.

-When I was honest about it, my long-term future career hadn’t even made it onto my to-do list FOR YEARS.
+When I was honest about it, my long-term future career hadn’t even made it anywhere near my to-do list FOR YEARS.

 1. I was flat out making my then career/family combo work (at least to a level where I was neither afraid for my job, nor breaking as a human.
 For the record, I had returned to work after my first daughter mid 2008…a time when all hell was breaking loose in the financial world)